pfpo/pfl-tp2/README.md

 ## Installation and Usage

 To use this library you should use GHCI to load the file Main.hs in the src folder.
+You should have parsec installed, on a standard installation of haskell running `cabal install parsec` should be enough.
 It contains 2 functions to test the assembler, `testAssembler` and the parser, `testParser`.

 ## Description